kiralysanyi/pigon/server/endpoint docs v2.md

 ## **/api/v1/auth/login**
 ### **Description**
 This endpoint is used to authenticate a user and create a session.
-On successful authentication, a token is returned, which must be used for subsequent authenticated requests.
+On successful authentication, a token is returned and stored in a cookie, which is used for subsequent authenticated requests.

 ### **Method**
 `POST`